znckco/nestjs-bdd/readme.md

 ## Description

-Behaviour driven testing for NestJS using jest and jest-cucumber.
+Behaviour driven development for NestJS using jest and jest-cucumber.

 ## Installation